 |AzPA Pharmacy Flash|

 Join us at the Kroc Corps Community Center in Phoenix!
-Participate in the Diabetes Certificate Program or Psychiatric Certificate Program Friday, Nov.
-14. AzPA brings you the opportunity to earn up to 6.0 CE credits during our Fall Conference, Saturday, Nov.
-15.
+The Fall Conference provides continuing education, social and networking opportunities for pharmacy professionals of all experience levels.
+AzPA brings you the opportunity to earn up to 6.0 CE credits, Saturday, Nov.
+15. Register by Oct.
+15 for the early bird discount.

 Nominate a colleague for recognition by the American Pharmacists Association!

 The APhA Awards and Honors Program is the profession's most comprehensive recognition program.
 Help us identify the students, practitioners, scientists and organizations most deserving of recognition at the 2015 APhA Annual Meeting & Exposition in San Diego, California.
-Visit www.pharmacist.com/awards for information.
+Click here for information.
 Deadline: Sept.
 1.More

 2015 APhA Election: Lead.
 Make Change Happen.